SummaryRead the full fact sheet

 - motivational interviewing – the person is encouraged to reduce their level of drug use by exploring the consequences of their addiction and the benefits of behavioural change.
 Taking responsibility for their behaviour and decision-making helps the person to see their ability to make changes in their life

-- cognitive behaviour therapy (CBT) – the person is helped to overcome irrational thoughts.
+- – the person is helped to overcome irrational thoughts.
 The theory aims to change the way people think about their own behaviour.

 - the systems theory – a form of counselling that places a person in the context of family, social, cultural and other environments in which they live.
 The theory proposes that change in one area creates change in other areas.

-Detoxification ('detox'), or withdrawal, is a program to rid the person's body of toxic drug levels.
-A person who is dependent on a drug may suffer from withdrawal symptoms when they stop using the drug.
+Detoxification ('detox'), or withdrawal, is a program to rid the person's body of toxic substance levels.
+A person who is dependent on a substance may suffer from withdrawal symptoms when they stop using it.

-Withdrawal from certain drugs – such as alcohol and minor tranquillisers (benzodiazepines) – can be life-threatening in extreme circumstances.
-Therefore, a medical assessment should be considered before a person withdraws from a drug.
+Withdrawal from certain substances – such as alcohol and minor tranquillisers (benzodiazepines) – can be life-threatening in extreme circumstances.
+Therefore, a medical assessment should be considered before a person withdraws from a substance.

 Medical withdrawal means using other medication to ease the symptoms of withdrawal.
-This can be carried out either in hospital or through a drug withdrawal service.
+This can be carried out either in hospital or through a substance withdrawal service.

 Typical withdrawal symptoms can include: